 For security reasons, our staff is not identified by name or current location.
 However, it has been requested that the qualifications of our lead translator be listed.
 This individual, Rev. C., began independent study of koine Greek in 1968, guided by native Greek instructors.
 Rev. C. began studying the Hebrew language, beginning with modern Hebrew, and then moving to biblical, in 1979, under the tutelage of Israeli instructor B.K.
 He later taught classes in both languages in a Christian Bible college for a number of years.
 Further studies in theology, church administration, etc., took place at two NY Bible schools, and studies in research writing and the humanities at the State University of New York.
 He was the author of the ministerial training curriculum used by two Christian denominations.
 Rev. C. is an ordained minister, former pastor, and is currently Dean of a Bible school, where he continues to teach.
 He has authored books on theology, and has done translation work from Hebrew, Greek and Russian.
 His work has been published in English, Hebrew, Russian, French and Spanish.

-For too many years, people whose sexual orientation was other than heterosexual have been marginalized in the churches, made to feel dirty, useless, etc. Sometimes they are subjected to what can only be viewed as spiritual and emotional torture.
+For too many years, people whose sexual orientation was other than heterosexual, and transgender individuals, have been marginalized in the churches, made to feel dirty, useless, etc. Sometimes they are subjected to what can only be viewed as spiritual and emotional torture.
 And when they ultimately cannot change who they are, they are often driven away, and wind up abandoning God, falsely believing that He rejected them.

 Others have been deluded into thinking that they can become what they are not, and some have maintained this illusion for years, only to be devastated when it ultimately fails.
 Such self-delusion usually results in depression, self-loathing, loss of faith in God, and even suicide.